Coding-Enthusiast/FinderOuter/README.md

 actually invalid signature), the code can search to find the common issues that some signing tools have and fix them.

 #### 2. Missing Base-58 characters
-This option helps recover any base-58 encoded string with a checksum that is missing some characters.
+This option can be used to recover any base-58 encoded string with a checksum that is missing some characters.
 For example a damaged paper wallet where some characters are erased/unreadable.
 The position of missing characters must be known.
 It works for (1) [WIFs](https://en.bitcoin.it/wiki/Wallet_import_format) (Base-58 encoded private key)
 (2) [Addresses](https://en.bitcoin.it/wiki/Address) (Base-58 encoded P2PKH or P2SH address)
 (3) [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) (Base-58 encoded encrypted private key).